-Zelnecirnon, tivumecirnon or other future drug candidates may not demonstrate the safety and efficacy necessary to support further clinical development or commercial viability.
+RPT193, FLX475 or other future drug candidates may not demonstrate the safety and efficacy necessary to support further clinical development or commercial viability.
 Further, success in research and preclinical studies or early clinical trial results may not be indicative of results obtained in later trials.
 Likewise, preliminary, initial or interim data from clinical trials may be materially different from final data.

-We have completed a Phase 1a/1b trial of zelnecirnon in healthy volunteers and in patients with AD.
-We are conducting a Phase 2b trial of zelnecirnon in patients with AD and a Phase 2a trial in asthma.
-In addition, we have completed a Phase 1 clinical trial with healthy volunteers for tivumecirnon.
-We are conducting a Phase 1/2 clinical trial investigating tivumecirnon as a single agent and in combination with pembrolizumab.
-We may ultimately discover that neither zelnecirnon nor tivumecirnon meet criteria to be determined to be therapeutically effective or safe.
-For example, although zelnecirnon has exhibited encouraging results in preclinical models of AD and allergic asthma and showed improvement compared to placebo in a common measure of disease severity in a small number of patients with AD, it may not demonstrate the same properties in larger numbers of humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
-Additionally, on February 16, 2024, the FDA verbally notified us that a clinical hold has been placed on our Phase 2b trial of zelnecirnon in AD and our Phase 2a trial in asthma.
-The clinical hold determination was based on a serious adverse event of liver failure in one patient in the AD trial, the cause of which is currently unknown but has been characterized as potentially related to zelnecirnon.
-Dosing of zelnecirnon has been halted in both clinical trials, as has enrollment of new trial participants.
-As a result, we may never succeed in developing a marketable product based on zelnecirnon.
-If zelnecirnon, tivumecirnon or any of our potential future drug candidates prove to be ineffective, unsafe or commercially unviable, our entire pipeline could have little, if any, value, which could require us to change our focus and approach to small molecule discovery and development, which would have a material and adverse effect on our business, financial condition, results of operations and prospects.
+We have completed a Phase 1a/1b trial of RPT193 in healthy volunteers and in patients with AD.
+We are conducting a Phase 2b trial of RPT193 in patients with AD.
+In addition, we have completed a Phase 1 clinical trial with healthy volunteers for FLX475.
+We are conducting a Phase 1/2 clinical trial investigating FLX475 as a single agent and in combination with pembrolizumab.
+We may ultimately discover that neither RPT193 nor FLX475 meet criteria to be determined to be therapeutically effective or safe.
+For example, although RPT193 has exhibited encouraging results in preclinical models of AD and allergic asthma and showed improvement compared to placebo in a common measure of disease severity in a small number of patients with AD, it may not demonstrate the same properties in larger numbers of humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
+As a result, we may never succeed in developing a marketable product based on RPT193.
+If RPT193, FLX475 or any of our potential future drug candidates prove to be ineffective, unsafe or commercially unviable, our entire pipeline could have little, if any, value, which could require us to change our focus and approach to small molecule discovery and development, which would have a material and adverse effect on our business, financial condition, results of operations and prospects.